confluentinc/ksql/docs-md/concepts/processing-guarantees.md

 Exactly-once semantics
 ----------------------

 Records are processed once.
-Even if a producer sends a duplicate record, it's written to the broker exactly once.
+If a producer within a ksqlDB application sends a duplicate record, it's written to the broker exactly once.

 Exactly-once stream processing is the ability to execute a read-process-write operation exactly one time.
 All of the processing happens exactly once,